Rajbandi/GCP/associate/gcloud-iam.md

 >  gcloud iam service-accounts remove-iam-policy-binding SERVICE_ACCOUNT --member=MEMBER --role=ROLE [--all     | --condition=[KEY=VALUE,…]     | --condition-from-file=CONDITION_FROM_FILE] [GCLOUD_WIDE_FLAG …]
 >
 #### Service Accounts
+Create and manipulate IAM service accounts.
+A service account is a special Google account that belongs to your application or a VM, instead of to an individual end user.
+Your application uses the service account to call the Google API of a service, so that the users aren't directly involved.

 * **List Service Accounts**
 > List all of a project's service accounts
 >